-Biden, Putin to meet in person June 16 in Geneva
+Biden, Putin to meet in person June 16 in Geneva, White House confirms

 BIDEN PROPOSES SUMMIT WITH PUTIN IN COMING MONTHS

-The meeting, according to the source, will take place next month while Biden is already in Europe.
-The source said that Biden will meet with Putin after meeting with G-7 allies, so that he can understand their concerns and perspectives on Russia.

-The source said that no significant agreements should be expected from the meeting between the two leaders, but would instead serve as an opportunity for Biden and Putin to engage on intentions, plans and perspectives.
+The source said no significant agreements should be expected from the meeting between the two leaders, but it instead would serve as an opportunity for Biden and Putin to engage on intentions, plans and perspectives.

 The source, though, said Biden intends to send a clear, unequivocal message to clarify U.S. intentions, while warning of a U.S. response to certain types of Russian activities.